sys-bio/AntimonyEditor/DEV_INSTRUCTIONS/DevInstructions.md

 to package.json.
 After deployment, REMOVE it from package.json.
 This ensures that libantimonyjs is able to work locally for "npm start" while also making sure that the deployment url is correct.

-In addition, dont forget to change these two lines
+In addition, dont forget to change these two lines in config/paths.js.
   appPublic: resolveApp(''),
   appHtml: resolveApp('index.html'),
 to